hawk-digital-environments/hawk-keycloak-infrastructure/README.md

 ## Usage in your docker compose

-After you launched the server, the `hawk_keycloak_net` will be available to be used by other services.
+After you launched the server, the `keycloak_hawk_net` network will be available to be used by other services.
 You can use the network in your own docker-compose file like this:

 ```yaml